-To proceed with a complaint about a property in UNINCORPORATED Kane County:
+To make a complaint about a property in UNINCORPORATED Kane County:

 Read the Kane County Property Maintenance Ordinance.